c-bertran/42-exam-shell/README.md

 ### Why a fresh start is a good thing
 - Lightweight history focused on current content
-- No dependency on old content; you start from a fully mastered base
+- No dependency on old content; we start from a fully mastered base
-- Simplified governance: one main branch, easier to maintain
 - Clear foundations for developing new features

 ### Thank you for your understanding and support!